-After living with poor vision for decades and relying on contact lenses and glasses to guide you through the day, you’ve finally decided to take the plunge: you’ve scheduled a customized LASIK procedure with the LASIK eye surgery professionals at Magruder Laser Vision.
+After living with poor vision for decades and relying on contact lenses and glasses to guide you through the day, you’ve finally decided to take the plunge: you’ve scheduled an advanced LASIK procedure with the LASIK eye surgery professionals at Magruder Laser Vision.
 You’ve read about the benefits of LASIK and know about the preparations and intense eye exams before the procedure, but what should you expect post-LASIK?
 Below is a short list of pointers to help you quickly transition to vision.

 Rest, rest, rest: Your eyes have been through tremendous stress.
 It’s crucial to give them time to recuperate.
 The eye drops in your eyes will probably cause your lids to relax; let them.
 Close your eyes, take a nap, turn on some music.
 Leave the book, newspaper, and Netflix for later.
 You have the rest of your life to enjoy those visual treats, so for now, give your eyes a break.